Overcoming Stigma

-Stigma is an unfair or different treatment against a group of people, a place, or a nation.
-Stigma about people with substance use disorder (SUD) might include untrue thoughts like, they are dangerous, incapable of managing treatment, or at fault for their condition.
-Stigma creates fear.
-Stigma causes harm and it shames individuals into silence which may prevent them from seeking help.
+Stigma is a set of negative or unfair beliefs against a group of people, a place, or a nation that often causes unfair or different treatment of that group.
+Stigma about people with substance use disorder (SUD) might include misbeliefs such as, that they are dangerous, incapable of managing or completing treatment, or at fault for their condition.
+Stigma creates fear and reinforces negative stereotypes.
+Stigma causes harm and it shames individuals into silence which may prevent them from seeking help and may limit accessible resources.

 Language Matters